Four Ways You Can Save Money On Books

 How To Find Your Unclaimed Money

-In the midst of a global financial crisis, people are having to make greater efforts to make ends meet and support their families.
+In the aftermath of a global financial crisis, people are having to make greater efforts to make ends meet and support their families.
 People are working extra hours, reducing their household spending to improve their cashflow and selling things to reduce debt.

 But I am sure that many people would be struggling a whole lot less if they found and retrieved their unclaimed money!
 In Australia alone, over $500 million dollars in unclaimed money is being held in trust by ASIC and other government bodies.